Trial appointments: what should I take with me?

 Where do the trial appointments take place?

-Appointments booked in advance take place in our private trial room.
+Appointments booked in advance take place in the private trial room of our central Edinburgh shop.
 This is a large, comfortable room where you can play in peace.
 We also have a second trial room which is used when the trial room has already been booked.
 We completely understand that visiting a violin shop can feel quite daunting but we are always delighted to hear that clients feel at home very quickly here.

 Tim Wright Showroom image